dentarg/auth0-blog/_posts/2017-12-13-run-a-loopback-app-on-google-app-engine.markdown

 The model generator will create `.js` and `.json` files in the application’s common/models directory that define our models.

+{% include tweet_quote.html quote_text="One of the powerful advantages of LoopBack is that it automatically generates a REST API for your model." %}

 ### Connect API to Google Cloud Firestore